Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Discussion

-Our results demonstrate that a swarm of drones can express multiple collective motion phases using only two interaction gains, despite limited sensing and minimal information exchange.
-The drones relied solely on heading and distance estimates from a few influential neighbors, yet displayed sharp transitions between compact swarming and highly aligned schooling, generated by a modified bio-inspired interaction model derived from the mechanisms governing coordinated swimming in rummy nose tetra fish \cite{calovi2018disentangling, lei2020computational, Wang2025longterm}.
-These dynamics parallel those found in other group living animals ranging from the fluid collective motion of many other aquatic species \cite{tunstrom2013collective, Kanso2021} to the highly coordinated aerial maneuvers of bird flocks \cite{heppner1997, cavagna2014, cavagna2018}, and reflect the behaviors predicted by classical models of collective motion \cite{vicsek2012}.
+Our results demonstrate that a swarm of drones can express multiple collective motion phases using only two interaction gains, despite limiting the exchange of information to position and heading.
+The effect of the communication range is not considered here but have been already explored in \cite{verdoucq_bio-inspired_2023}.
+The drones, relying solely on heading and distance estimates from the two most influential neighbors, displayed sharp transitions between compact swarming and highly aligned schooling, generated by a modified bio-inspired interaction model derived from the mechanisms governing coordinated swimming in rummy nose tetra fish \cite{calovi2018disentangling, lei2020computational,Wang2025}.
+These dynamics parallel those found in other group-living animals ranging from the fluid collective motion of many other aquatic species \cite{tunstrom2013collective, Kanso2021} to the highly coordinated aerial maneuvers of bird flocks \cite{heppner1997, cavagna2014, cavagna2018}, and reflect the behaviors predicted by classical models of collective motion \cite{vicsek2012}.
 Comparable patterns have been reported in outdoor robotic swarms using vision-based localization \cite{Saska2022UVDAR,Saska2024,mezey2025} and minimal communication \cite{zhou2022science}, reinforcing the idea that robust coordination emerges from simple local interactions between drones.

 These findings also complement research on confined-environment flocking, where drones maintain cohesion despite obstacles and limited communication \cite{vasarhelyi2018}.
 On the engineering side, the ability to generate diverse collective states with few parameters reduces sensing requirements, computational load, and communication overhead, supporting the scalability of the approach.
 Nevertheless, the simplicity of the rules constrains the swarm’s ability to encode complex goals or task-specific strategies, an issue also noted in decentralized coverage and formation-control schemes \cite{nath2022hierarchy, alonsomora2019}.
 This trade-off suggests that combining minimal models with higher-level decision layers may offer a path toward richer autonomy while preserving scalability.